History of the Mass Rapid Transit (Singapore)

 Following the opening of the NSL, subsequent lines were constructed, including the East-West Line (EWL) which began operation in 1989.
 Over the years, more lines and extensions were added, including the North East Line (NEL), Circle Line (CCL), and infill stations added to existing lines.
 In 2000, the MRTC was privatised, and two companies were formed – SMRT Corporation, which is responsible for operating the NSL, EWL, CCL and the Thomson–East Coast Line (TEL), and SBS Transit, which is responsible for operating the NEL and the Downtown Line (DTL).
 Since the 2010s, it was semi-renationalised into a hybrid regulatory framework; construction and procurement would fall under the purview of the Land Transport Authority (LTA), a statutory board of the government that allocates operating concessions, with these companies responsible for asset maintenance on their respective lines.

 Since the 2000s and beyond, the government has continued to invest heavily in the expansion and improvement of the MRT system.
 Newer lines such as the DTL and the TEL were constructed throughout the 2010s and 2020s, extending the reach of the network and to cover additional parts of the country.
 Throughout the years, the MRT system has also underwent various upgrades to enhance safety, efficiency, and passenger comfort.
 Of these, they include the implementation of new signaling systems which has allowed for shorter headways, the addition of platform screen doors (PSDs), the introduction of more spacious and modern trains, as well as stations being retrofitted or constructed with facilities catered towards the elderly or people with disabilities.

-As of 2025, the network has six operational lines in operation with a total combined route length of approximately 242.6 km and 143 operational stations.
-Two additional lines and 44 stations are currently under construction, namely the Jurong Region Line (JRL) and the Cross Island Line (CRL).
-The MRT system is integrated with other modes of public transportation in Singapore, such as buses and light rail systems which act as a feeder service to the MRT network, the latter known as the Light Rail Transit (LRT), which first opened in 1999.
+As of July 2026, the network has six operational lines with a total combined route length of approximately 242.6 km and 146 operational stations.
+Two additional lines and 42 stations are currently under construction, namely the Jurong Region Line (JRL) and the Cross Island Line (CRL).
+The MRT system is integrated with other modes of public transportation in Singapore, such as buses and light rail systems which act as a feeder service to the MRT network; the latter is known as the Light Rail Transit (LRT), which first opened in 1999.